 After 'shot like dogs' remarks Dilip Ghosh snubs intellectuals opposing CAA as devils, parasites

-Kolkata, Jan 18: Two days after being re-elected as the Bengal BJP president Dilip Ghosh for second term yet again waded into controversy on Friday as he said that intellectuals who are opposing the Citizenship Amended Act (CAA) are devils and parasites.
-Earlier this week, he was criticised by his colleague
+Kolkata, Jan 18: Two days after being re-elected as the Bengal BJP president Dilip Ghosh for the second term yet again waded into controversy on Friday as he said that the intellectuals who are opposing the Citizenship Amended Act (CAA) are devils and parasites.

-Union minister Babul Supriyo for his controversial "shot like dogs" remark.
+Earlier this week, he was criticised by his colleague Union minister Babul Supriyo for his controversial "shot like dogs" remark.

 On Friday, keeping with his controversial abusive attacks on opponents, Ghosh said that some creatures called intellectuals have come out on the streets of Kolkata.
 He abused them as parasitic and devils, who live and enjoy out of other's pockets, he pointed out asking where were these intellectuals when the ancestors were tortured in Bangladesh?

-Targeting the intellectuals who took out a protest march including several theatre personalities through the streets of Kolkata, Ghosh claimed "these devils live on our food, and oppose us."
+Targeting the intellectuals who took out a protest march including several theatre personalities through the streets of Kolkata, Ghosh claimed, "these devils live on our food, and oppose us."

 Dilip Ghosh re-elected as Bengal BJP prez amid his 'shot like dogs’ remark